*NEW!* Want to take your 1361 impression up a notch?

 Tents

 All tents must be traceable to sources from 1300-1480, and be unbleached or white.
 We would like you to have your tents open to the public, and therefore they should be furnished according to the period and the type of person you portray.
+You may have your tent closed if you cannot keep it medieval, eg. you have small children or we need to optimize space within the camp and fit as many participants as we can.
 No visible modern objects are permitted.
 Noble folk should display reasonably upscale furniture in their tents, while simpler people should, of course, have simpler furniture.
 This means, for example, that no beds may be used in soldiers’ tents.
 Straw will be available for bedding.

 For each camp fire there has to be at least one fire extinguisher.
 Each group will have to provide a fire extinguisher for themselves.